 RCSI delivers postgraduate training and education through its Faculties of Radiology, Dentistry, Sports & Exercise Medicine, the School of Postgraduate Studies, the Institute of Leadership and the National Surgical Training Centre.

 The RCSI Research Institute is one of Ireland’s foremost research centres.
-RCSI is committed to performing high levels of research activity, to commercialising intellectual property arising from its research, and to developing collaborative links with industry, educational and research institutions both nationally and internationally.
+RCSI is committed to performing high levels of research activity, to commercialising intellectual property arising from its research, and to develop collaborative links with industry, educational and research institutions both nationally and internationally.

 More than 60 countries are represented on RCSI’s international student body.
 The College has a strong international presence with Schools in Malaysia, Dubai and a University in Bahrain.
 The Royal College of Surgeons in Ireland is independent, international and progressive.